metamesh/metamesh.org/contact.md

 cards directly via Square.
 Contact us for more information on those and other donation methods, including other cryptocurrencies.

+Additionally, you can [donate directly to Meta Mesh agents via Gratipay](https://gratipay.com/MetaMeshLLC).
+Donations on Gratipay are divided among those active in our organization according to each person's activity.

+<script data-gratipay-username="MetaMeshLLC"
+        src="//gttp.co/v1.js"></script>

 META MESH is a for-profit, but bootstrapped company the beneficial community focus of which may lead the average person to believe that it is a non-profit.
 Unfortunately, donations to META MESH are *not tax deductible*.